OPIRG McMaster

 Location of gardens

-Opening in Fall 2024, we will be introducing a fully accessible garden.
-This space will include wheelchair-accessible paths, raised garden beds, and a variety of accessible gardening tools and seating.
-This project will double the garden’s growing potential from what it currently produces, provide a space for accessible programming, and increase greenspace for students to enjoy on campus.
+Opening in Spring 2025, we’re excited to introduce a fully accessible garden.
+While our main garden is located across the street from Phoenix Craft House and Grill, the new expansion is just a two-minute walk away, right behind the Burke Science Building.
+This space will include wheelchair-accessible paths, raised garden beds, and a variety of inclusive gardening tools and seating options.
+The expansion will double our current growing capacity, create opportunities for accessible programming, and increase greenspace for students to enjoy on campus.

 Programming